AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 This release contains the following changes to API Mesh:

-### Enhancements

-This release adds the ability to [enable caching for sources without cache-control headers](../advanced/caching/cache-control-headers.md#enable-caching-for-sources-without-cache-control-headers).

 ### Bug fixes

 - Resolved an encoding issue that could cause problems when interacting with a mesh.
 [Update your CLI to the latest version](./upgrade.md#software-updates), if you experience similar issues.
 - Resolved an issue that prevented certain `additionalResolvers` from functioning correctly when using [local development](../advanced/developer-tools.md).

-## March 06, 2025

-This release contains the following changes to API Mesh:

-### Enhancements

-You can now invalidate your cache by using the [`aio-api mesh:cache:purge` command](../advanced/caching/index.md#purge-the-cache).

 ## March 03, 2025